 These projects often involve direct participation in multicenter clinical research trials, investigator initiated research, and collaborative inter-department quality improvement projects.
 During the two years of fellowship training, the fellows have weekly half day continuity clinics in chronic kidney disease, and a second clinic at our satellite dialysis facility following in-center end stage kidney disease patients.
 They also have a monthly home dialysis clinic to follow patients on peritoneal dialysis and home dialysis.
 During the second year, fellows participate in the outpatient transplant follow-up clinic.

-See Graduate Medical Education at the University of Vermont/Fletcher Allen Health Care to learn more about our program.
+See Graduate Medical Education at The University of Vermont Medical Center to learn more about our program.